Prathyangira Devi Temple, Shollinganallur: The Temple

 Sunday from 8 am - 1 pm and 4 pm to 8:30 pm (Only on Ammavasai).

 Poojas offered

 Abishegam and Archana are a regulation here.
 Special poojas are offered every Sundays.

-Homas performed in the temple.
+Homas performed in the temple

-Homas are performed in the temple on special occasions only and it is conducted for free and any-one can participate, there is no agent or pre-booking for homam in this temple within India or in any other countries but there are scammers who pretend as agent for homams but they are no way related to this temple, homam are performed for public welfare and it is free to all.
+Homas or yagnas are performed in the temple on special occasions only and it is conducted for free and any-one can participate, there is no agent or pre-booking for homam in this temple within India or in any other countries but there are scammers who pretend as agent for homams but they are no way related to this temple, homam are performed for public welfare and it is free to all.

 Location

 The temple is located close to the junction and halfway down the link road of East Coast Road and Old Mahabalipuram Road.